agda/agda/doc/user-manual/getting-started/installation.rst

     cabal update
     make install

-  Note that on a Mac, because ICU is installed in a non-standard location.
+  Note that on a Mac ICU is installed in a non-standard location.
   On Intel hardware architectures you may need to set

   .. code-block:: bash